Skip to content

 The awardees of a Wallace Award will be offered prioritized consideration for CFAR training opportunities.
 Wallace Award recipients will also be afforded access to UW/Fred Hutch CFAR resources, including the UW library system, public health-focused workshops/webinars, and select courses taught by CFAR researchers while completing their projects.

-For more information about this program and the application process, download 2024 CFAR Wallace Award Request for Applications (RFA): MS Word or PDF.
+For more information about this program and the application process, download 2025 CFAR Wallace Award Request for Applications (RFA): MS Word or PDF.
+To help track completion of pre-submission requirements, we encourage applicants to utilize the 2025 Stephaun Elite Wallace Award Pre-Submission Checklist.

-REQUIRED Non-Binding Letter of Intent Form (includes eligibility check details): May 30, 2024
+May 16, 2025 REQUIRED Non-Binding Letter of Intent Form Due (includes eligibility check details)

-- REQUIRED: Data Science and Methods Core Consultation
+• REQUIRED: Data Sciences and Methods Core (DSMC) Consultation

 Eligible applicants must be actively involved in and have a strong commitment to community-based HIV work in Washington State as either a leader, staff member, volunteer, or research collaborator of a community-based organization.
 Eligible applicants must be employees of the organization receiving Wallace Award funding or have long-standing relationship with that organization.
 Individuals whose primary professional affiliation is with the University of Washington, Fred Hutch, or other affiliated academic institutions are not eligible.